-Instead of staying at a resort for everyday essentials that come at nosebleed-inducing prices for everyday essentials, consider one of our unique South of France vacation rentals.
-You might even find a last-minute travel deal to save on your trip!
-Located approximately 35 kilometers (22 miles) northwest of the ski slopes mentioned above, our 2 Bedroom Chalet in La Bâtie Neuve is the perfect place to get warm for your après-ski!
+Instead of staying at a resort for everyday essentials that come at nosebleed-inducing prices, consider one of our unique South of France vacation rentals.
+You might even find a last-minute travel deal to save money on your trip!
+Located approximately 35 kilometers (22 miles) northwest of the ski slopes mentioned above, our 2-bedroom chalet in La Bâtie Neuve is the perfect place to warm up for your après-ski!
 A full kitchen, internet access, and sleeping space for 4 make the cabin a comfortable home-away-from-home nestled into the mountainside.

-Thankfully, visitors to the Alps don’t have to spend their whole time out in the cold–there are plenty of other great experiences in the region during the late winter and spring!
+Thankfully, visitors to the Alps don’t have to spend all their time out in the cold–there are plenty of other great experiences in the region during the late winter and spring!

 Even if you’re not a skier or snowboarder, you can enjoy the unique alpine environment with a glacier hike in the Ecrins National Park.
-Or, for the less physically ambitious among us, the mountains can be appreciated aesthetically with a tourist flight or helitour of the area.
-Staying near Gap, you can head to the local Tallard Airport for one of these spectacular scenic tours above the landscape.
+Or, for the less physically ambitious, the mountains can be appreciated aesthetically with a tourist flight or helicopter tour of the area.
+If you stay near Gap, you can head to the local Tallard Airport for one of these spectacular scenic tours above the landscape.

 There are also the classic destinations of the Mediterranean Coast, where bustling cities like Marseille and Nice provide ample opportunities for tourists.
-Some of the region’s most famous dishes are especially well-adapted for winter, from bouillabaisse, a fish stew evoking the bustling port of Marseille, to comforting ratatouille from the Italian border region.
-One of the most phenomenal natural attractions of the coastline is just as beautiful (and less tourist-filled) in the winter – the Calanques National Park that stretches from Marseille to Cassis!
+Some of the region’s most famous dishes are especially well-adapted for winter, from bouillabaisse, a fish stew evoking the bustling port of Marseille, to the comforting ratatouille of the Italian border region.
+One of the most phenomenal natural attractions of the coastline is just as beautiful (and less tourist-filled) in the winter: the Calanques National Park that stretches from Marseille to Cassis!

 The Marina Baie des Anges dominates the resort town, echoing the mountain peaks behind it as well as the white sails of the ships that traverse the Côte d’Azur.
-This 1-bedroom apartment is located in one of the four modernist buildings, Le Baronnet, and benefits from the development’s state-of-the-art thalassotherapy center and a private marina.
+This 1-bedroom apartment is located in Le Baronnet, one of the four modernist buildings, and benefits from the development’s state-of-the-art thalassotherapy center and private marina.

 A few miles down the coast, between Antibes and Cannes, this unique studio-style vacation rental is a part of the owner’s property and has access to their private pool.
-A full kitchen and modern conveniences (flat screen television, air conditioning) make the accommodation great for a romantic South of France trip or a last-minute vacation.
+A full kitchen and modern conveniences (like a flat-screen television and air conditioning) make the accommodation great for a romantic South of France trip or a last-minute vacation.
 The rental is also in a prime location if you’re planning a stay that coincides with one of the French Riviera’s seasonal events!

 Thanks to its balmy weather, beautiful scenery and unparalleled tourist infrastructure, the South of France is home to many famous international events and conferences, as well as historically important regional celebrations.

-The Feria d’Arles maintains a tradition at the same time beloved and controversial in France: bullfighting.
-Though their trade differs slightly from the more famous Spanish variety, Arles’s bull fighters kick off the summer season with an Easter-timed celebration, organized by the municipality since 1965.
+The Feria d’Arles maintains a tradition that’s both beloved and controversial in France: bullfighting.
+Though its trade differs slightly from the more famous Spanish variety, Arles’s bull fighters kick off the summer season with an Easter celebration that the municipality has organized since 1965.

-Perhaps the most famous event in the region during spring, if not the whole year, is the Festival de Cannes, considered the world’s most prestigious film festival.
+Perhaps the most famous event in the region during spring (if not the whole year) is the Festival de Cannes, considered the world’s most prestigious film festival.
 Held in mid-May each year (May 11-22 in 2016), the event draws A-listers from both sides of the Atlantic and previews films and documentaries for the year to come.
-Only one film leaves with the coveted Palm d’Or, making the event a high-stakes competition.
+Only one film leaves with the coveted Palme d’Or, making the event a high-stakes competition.

 Another internationally renowned event is held at the other end of the Côte d’Azur in the minuscule Principality of Monaco.
-This is, of course, the Grand Prix, Formula 1 racing’s most important contest and one of the three that form the Triple Crown of Motorsport.
+This, of course, is the Grand Prix, Formula 1 racing’s most important contest and one of the three that form the Triple Crown of Motorsport.
 The racecourse winds through the narrow streets of the 0.78 square mile (2.02 square kilometer) microstate, making it thrilling to be a spectator!

-Summer in the South of France brings even more excitement, with culture events like the international Fête de la Musique (held on the June solstice), the theater-focused Festival d’Avignon (starting on July 4) and the operatic Festival d’Aix en Provence (starting on June 30 this year).
+Summer in the South of France brings even more exciting cultural events like the international Fête de la Musique (held on the June solstice), the theater-focused Festival d’Avignon (starting on July 4), and the operatic Festival d’Aix en Provence (starting on June 30 this year).

-With all these amazing events to choose from, you’ll want to get a vacation rental booked as soon as possible!
-And with so much culture and scenery available year-round, you might want to consider a longer stay with one of our furnished rentals.
+With all these amazing events to choose from, you’ll want to book a vacation rental as soon as possible!
+And with so much culture and scenery available year-round, you might want to consider a longer stay in one of our furnished rentals.